Customer Service Representative Resume Guide + Tips + Example

 example@example.com

-Personable customer service representative committed to providing high-quality service and superior guest experiences.
+Personable customer service associate committed to providing high-quality service and superior guest experiences seeking a customer service representative position.
 Positive and infectious personality with excellent interpersonal and relationship-building skills.
 Enhances customer experiences by employing service-oriented behaviors, understanding customer desires and providing customized solutions to build loyalty.

 Skills